compound-finance/comet/certora/README.md

     }
 ```
 12. **Verify transferAsset** ✔️*
-Transfer should not change the combined presentValue of src and dst
+A transfer must not change the combined presentValue of src and dst
 ```
     {
         p = baseBalanceOf(src) + baseBalanceOf(dst) ∧